Left-on-Read/leftonread/README.md

 ## Mission and Values

-**Open-Source Transparency**: We open-sourced the entire application to keep users' security and privacy first.
+**Open-Source**: We open-sourced the entire application to keep users' security and privacy first.

 **Secure**: Just like your private photos and important documents, your text messages are only accessible to you and never seen by us.